Anxiety, stress, mood swings, Maria Rescigno: «I'll explain the gut-brain axis and the diet to protect it» - Breaking Latest News

-Any of us will have noticed it at least once in our life: when we are under stress or anxious even for some small event that makes us agitated, the very common stomach ache appears.
+All of us will have noticed it at least once in our life: when we are under stress or anxious even for some small event that makes us agitated, the very common stomach ache appears.
 As if mind and intestines were directly connected.
 But it is not just a trivial empirical observation without any scientific basis.
-Today science is managing to prove the existence of a real “connection axis between the intestine and the brain”.
+Today science is managing to prove the existence of a true axis of connection between the intestine and the brain.
 A communication channel regulated by intestinal microbiota, that is, the billions of microorganisms that live in our bodies.
 What does this mean?
-“That it is possible heal the intestines to heal the mind.
-And that it is even possible to prevent and treat brain diseases, from anxiety to depression, from sleep and mood disorders to schizophrenia, while preserving a healthy intestinal barrier”.
+How possible heal the intestines to heal the mind.
+And that it is even possible to prevent and treat brain diseases, from anxiety to depression, from sleep and mood disorders to schizophrenia, while preserving a healthy intestinal barrier.
 In other words, with the diet.
 In short, by eating certain foods that are friendly to the intestine and by following a few rules, we can protect ourselves from the most common ailments of our age, such as anxiety, stress, mood swings.
-Scientist’s word Maria Rescignobetween leading international microbiota experts, professor of general pathology at Humanitas, where she directs the Unit of immunology of the mucous membranes and microbiota and is vice-rector with responsibility for research.
+Scientist’s word Maria Rescignobetween leading international microbiota experts, professor of general pathology at Humanitas, where she directs the Unit of immunology of the mucous membranes and microbiota and vice-rector with responsibility for research.
 Her field of research?
 The study of the mechanisms that regulate the interaction between the mind and the intestine.
 Author in 2020 of Microbiota, secret weapon of the immune systemis now going out to the bookstore with Brilliant microbiota (Vallardi, from 6 June), a guide to modulate the microbiota thanks to probiotics, postbiotics and fermented foods.
 And thus protect us from many neurological diseases.
+The book will be presented for the first time by the author in Chieri (Turin) on 13 June at the Accademia Vergnano during the next charity evening-dinner of the Cookbook Club (registration here).

 The functioning of the gut-brain axis